Article I: Name and Purpose

 The fiscal year will be from January 1 to December 31.

-No TTT property with a value exceeding $1,000.00 will be sold without unanimous approval of the BOD or majority of the general membership.
+No TTT property with a value exceeding $2,500.00 will be sold without unanimous approval of the BOD or majority of the present total membership indicating approval in a general membership referendum.
+This section does not apply to donations with provision for liquidation.

 Half of the annual revenue remaining after the operational budget is met will be allocated to the site acquisition and development fund.

 Article VIII: Amendments